 Comprehensive Overview: Unveiling Puerto Rico's Geography and History

 The history of Puerto Rico is a rich tapestry woven from indigenous cultures, Spanish colonization, and American influence.
-Before the arrival of Europeans, the island was inhabited by the Taíno people, who had a thriving culture and agricultural system.
+Now, before the arrival of Europeans, the island was inhabited by the Taíno people, who had a thriving culture and agricultural system.
 In 1493, Christopher Columbus landed on the island, claiming it for Spain.
 For over four centuries, Puerto Rico remained a Spanish colony, its economy based on agriculture, particularly sugarcane production.
 The Spanish colonial period left a lasting impact on the island's culture, language, and architecture.

 Trends and Latest Developments: Puerto Rico in the 21st Century